siemens/ix/packages/documentation/docs/controls/forms/_forms-radio-button_styleguide.md

 ## Behavior in context

 - **Validation**: Radio buttons are validated collectively, not individually.
 For more information on validation, see [validation](forms-validation.md).
-- **Interaction**: Clicking on a radio button will toggle its state between checked and unchecked/default.
-Every other radio button in the group will be automatically unchecked.
+- **Interaction**: Clicking on a radio button toggles its state between checked and unchecked/default.
+Every other radio button in the group is automatically unchecked.

 ## States